Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Background

 \subsection{Object Detection}

 The object detection task aims to identify and classify each object in an input image by predicting a set of bounding boxes.
-A bounding box is represented as $box=\{x $, $y$, $w$, $h$, $obj_{score}$, $l\}$, where $x$, $y$, $w$, $h$ represent the coordinates and dimensions, $obj_{score}$ represents the objectness score, and $l$ denotes the class of object.
-The original bounding boxes output by the model will be further processed.
-Some bounding boxes with low objectness will be filtered out, and then the non-maximum suppression (NMS) algorithm is used to remove redundant bounding boxes.
+Taking YOLOv2~\cite{yolov2} as an example.
+A bounding box is represented as $\textit{box}=\{x $, $y$, $w$, $h$, $\textit{obj}_{\textit{score}}$, $l\}$, where $x$, $y$, $w$, $h$ represent the coordinates and dimensions, $\textit{obj}_{\textit{score}}$ represents the objectness score, and $l$ denotes the class probability distribution (object class and its score) of the object in the bounding box.
+The bounding boxes with low objectness will be filtered out, and then the non-maximum suppression algorithm~\cite{nms06} is used to remove redundant bounding boxes.

-Faster R-CNN ~\cite{fasterrcnn} and YOLO ~\cite{yolov2} are two commonly used object detection models.
+Faster R-CNN ~\cite{fasterrcnn} and YOLO~\cite{yolov2,yolov4,yolor} are commonly used object detection models.
 Despite slight differences, the basic principles of these detectors are similar.
 Faster R-CNN is a two-stage object detector that first generates a set of candidate regions, called proposals, which may contain objects.
 These proposals are then filtered to exclude background regions without objects, and the remaining proposals undergo object classification and bounding-box regression.
-On the other hand, YOLO is a one-stage object detector that predicts object bounding boxes directly, allowing for faster detection.
-Both models are widely applied in real-world applications.
+YOLO is a one-stage object detector that predicts object bounding boxes directly, allowing faster detection.